 1st stage of labor begins with contractions that are close enough and strong enough to bring about a change in your cervical dilation.
-The first stage ends when you are 10cm dilated.
+The first stage ends when you are 10 centimeters (cm) dilated.

-2nd stage of labor is pushing and delivery, which can last from 20 minutes to 3+ hours.
+2nd stage of labor is pushing and delivery, which can last from 20 minutes to 3 or more hours.
 Contractions are slower, coming 2 to 5 minutes apart and last 60 to 90 seconds.
 With each contraction, you push until the baby moves down the birth canal.

 3rd stage of labor is the placenta delivery.
 During this stage, your uterus mildly contracts to push the placenta out.